 The weeGo is extra roomy inside and had a padded seating area for passengers, and its big 20" wheels can handle a little off-road riding.
 Since this trailer is tough to tow uphill and isn't the easiest to set up and break down, we think it would be a great option for long weekend rides on dedicated bike trails or flat gravel roads.

-With an MSRP of $299, this trailer is the same price as the Burley Bee and the Thule Cadence.
+With an MSRP of $229, this trailer is a step down in price from the Burley Bee and the Thule Cadence.
 However, its non-intuitive harness, overall bulk, and exceptionally long tow arm make this a difficult trailer to use every day, while the Bee and the Cadence are light and user-friendly enough to encourage daily use.
-Ultimately, we think the weeGo has too many design issues to justify its above-entry-level price.
+Ultimately, we think the weeGo has too many design issues to justify its price.